 TerminusV (Variable Width) & TerminusC (Fixed Width Condensed), both based on the original Terminus font.
-So far, only iso8859-1 (usually called western) is implemented, and only three rather small sizes (10, 11 and 12 pixel).
+Only glyphs for iso8859-1 (a.k.a.
+Western or Latin-1) are implemented, and only two rather small sizes (9 and 12 pixel).

 Comparison to the regular Terminus font:

 pcf to an existing folder that is in Xorg's font path, usually

 /usr/share/fonts/local, but you could also have added a folder under your

 Open a terminal in the folder you just copied the files into and enter: